 This session explores how the Housing Choice Voucher (HCV) program can be leveraged to advance educational outcomes for low-income families.
-Panelists will introduce a researchbased toolkit being developed through collaboration between researchers, practitioners, and policy advocates that aims to equip housing mobility programs with strategies for supporting student success when voucher-holding families move to lower poverty, high
+Panelists will introduce a research-based toolkit being developed through collaboration between researchers, practitioners, and policy advocates that aims to equip housing mobility programs with strategies for school integration and supporting student success when voucher-holding families move to high-opportunity areas.